How glutathione can help support your liver to get rid of toxins

 (NaturalHealth365) Shocking, but true: 133 million Americans currently have at least one chronic illness, such as heart disease, cancer, diabetes or liver disease.
-Although many factors contribute to the ongoing epidemic of chronic (often preventable) diseases, researchers say that shortages of one indispensable enzyme – known as glutathione – can set the stage for degenerative conditions and failing health.
+Although many factors contribute to the ongoing epidemic of chronic (often preventable) diseases, researchers say that shortages of one indispensable enzyme – known as glutathione (also known as “GHS”) – can set the stage for degenerative conditions and failing health.

 In fact, research has shown that depletions in glutathione are linked with chronic disease.
 In one study published in The New England Journal of Medicine, researchers found that having low levels of glutathione made people more likely to have a heart attack.

 Let’s take a closer look at how glutathione can help to flush out toxins and enhance overall well-being.

 The body’s premier antioxidant and detoxifier, “plays defense” against oxidative stress

 Glutathione, which is found in every cell in the body, defends against disease-causing oxidative damage by neutralizing toxins and free radicals.

 Other duties include boosting the immune system, reducing inflammation and protecting fragile cell mitochondria.
 In addition, glutathione fights the oxidation of fats, repairs DNA and transports amino acids in and out of cells.

 GHS also works as a sort of “master conductor” of other beneficial nutrients, helping to recycle antioxidants such as vitamin C, vitamin E, alpha lipoic acid and CoQ10.